varunghat/circadian_soundscape/README.md

 ## Data files
 We also provide intermediate output from the 3 sites mentioned above.
 For each site you can find:
 1. Output from AST classification in “results\ASTresults.zip" and for audioCLIP in "results\results_AudioCLIP.zip" in the form of .csv files.
-2. Output for average, max and median PMN values in "results\pmn_timeadjusted_sitename.zip"
+2. Output for average, max and median PMN values in "results\pmn_timeadjusted_sitename.zip".
+The .csv files in this folder can be uploaded to our hugging face space to generate certain visualisations.

 ### Relationship between files, if important:
 The output from “AST_run.py” can be fed into “graph_classification.py” to get graphs of daily patterns of acoustic activity probabilities as predicted by the AST for crickets, frogs, animal, birds and human sounds.